HDFC Bank Credit card EMI or loan restructuring: Eligibility, how to apply

-- Even if the customer has not applied for moratorium, they will be eligible for loan restructuring following terms and conditions

 HDFC Bank is offering a moratorium of up to two years to retail borrowers under the loan-restructuring scheme approved by the Reserve Bank of India.
-Those who have opted for credit card loans or EMIs will also be eligible to apply for one-time loan restructuring option.
-If you are unable to pay your credit card dues in the wake of coronavirus pandemic, HDFC Bank provides you loan recast option.
+Those who have opted for credit card loans or EMIs will also be eligible to apply for one-time loan-restructuring option.
+If you are unable to pay your credit card dues in the wake of coronavirus pandemic, the bank provides you loan recast option.

 Eligibility: